Patechia “Phat” Hartman

 In the world of basketball, I am known for my ability to connect with people regardless of their backgrounds.
 I am a skilled trainer, an expert communicator, and an effective teacher.
 My clients know exactly what to expect from me when it comes to their basketball education.
 My approach to the sport is intense and passionate, which results in a high quality teaching experience.
 I am commited to pushing every athlete beyond their known potential.

 Talisa Green is the owner and CEO of Certified Hoops Training Center.
 She has ten years of experience as an NCAA Division I women’s basketball official, and she currently works with nine top NCAA Division I conferences, including the ACC Big 10.
-On top of that, she has refereed at the NCAA Division I National Tournament (“The Big Dance”) in the first round of play that past 2 years.
+On top of that, she has also officiated multiple rounds of the NCAA Division 1 National Championships also known as “The Big Dance”.

 As a referee, Talisa has seen it all.
 She likes to say that she has “the best seat in the house,” witnessing firsthand the talents that young athletes bring to the table and seeing time and again the lack of fundamental skills with which these athletes tend to struggle.
 She launched the Certified Hoops Training Center in recognition of this issue and in order to give kids a chance to level up their basketball IQ’s, developing their abilities in ways that the high school and AAU teams simply don’t.